Writing Programming

 This page contains a collection of source code and a few articles from my programming experience.
-It's not meant to be a full tutorial to teach you how to program- there are plenty of other sites for that- it's just to share a few of the things that I've learned that may help you out or save you some time.
+It's not meant to be a full tutorial to teach you how to program- there are plenty of other sites for that, and I'm certainly not expert enough - it's just to share a few of the things that I've learned that may help you out or save you some time.
 Or you could just use it to download and play some of the games that I've made.

 Most everything on here is in some form or another of BASIC, either Visual Basic, Q-BASIC, or TI-85 Basic, though some of the general information is applicable to any programming language.
-I have experience with Pascal and Fortran 77, but for what I do, they don't add anything valuable over BASIC.
-I've been meaning to learn C and C++, but that's just not one of my top priorities, since Visual Basic really does let you do a lot of stuff.
+I learned Pascal and Fortran 77 for a high school and college class, respectively, but for what I do, they don't add anything valuable over BASIC.
+I've had limited experience with C and C++ (mostly modifying already written programs).
+I'd like to learn more about them, but that's just not one of my top priorities, since Visual Basic really does let you do a lot of stuff.

 I have a Downloads section, that contains executable versions of a few of the better/more useful programs from this page, for those people that don't have Visual Basic installed on their computers.